apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/encryption.md

 stored encrypted.
 The data is unencrypted after downloading when it is being read back.

-in CSE-KMS, the ID of an AWS-KMS key is provided to the S3A client; the client communicates with AWS-KMS to request a new encryption key, which KMS returns along with the same key encrypted with the KMS key.
+In CSE-KMS, the ID of an AWS-KMS key is provided to the S3A client; the client communicates with AWS-KMS to request a new encryption key, which KMS returns along with the same key encrypted with the KMS key.
 The S3 client encrypts the payload *and* attaches the KMS-encrypted version of the key as a header to the object.

-When downloading data, this header is extracted, passed to AWS KMS, and, if the client has the appropriate permissions, the symmetric key retrieved and returned.
+When downloading data, this header is extracted, passed to AWS KMS, and, if the client has the appropriate permissions, the symmetric key is retrieved.
 This key is then used to decode the data.

 ## <a name="sse-s3"></a> S3 Default Encryption